-Although there is no medication specifically designed to treat essential tremor, there are several ways to treat the symptoms.
+Although there is no medication specifically designed to treat essential tremor, there are several medications that can be used to treat the symptoms.
 The materials below were reviewed by medical professionals, however, it is not intended to be medical advice.
-Please discuss your medications and individual health concerns with your treating physician.
+Please discuss all your medications and individual health concerns with your treating physician, in order to find the right treatment option, medication, or combination of medications, for you.

 For approximately 60 percent of patients, medications are beneficial, singularly or in combination, in the treatment of ET symptoms.
 The following information on common ET medications has been reviewed by Rodger Elble, MD, Southern Illinois University School of Medicine, Springfield, IL, and IETF Medical Advisory Board Member.